AdguardTeam/AdguardKnowledgeBase/02.general/05.adguard-filter-policy/docs.en.md

 ##### What shall be blocked with this filter?

 - This filter shall block elements on the page that are not ads but obstruct view and make it harder to see the actual content of the website.
-Such elements as cookie notices, third-party widgets, in-page popups, email subscription forms and aggressively placed social media widgets.
+Such elements as cookie notices, third-party widgets, in-page popups, email subscription forms, banners with special offers and aggressively placed social media widgets.

 #### Limitations and Exceptions